nus-mmsys/QUETRA/README.md

-This repository / folder contains the data and scripts used to produce the figures and results from the paper:
+This repository / directory contains the data and scripts used to produce the figures and results from the paper:

 Praveen Yadav, Arash Shafiei, Wei Tsang Ooi, **QUETRA: A Queuing Theory Approach to DASH Rate Adaptation**, In Proceedings of ACM Multimedia 2017, Mountain View, CA, 23-27 October, 2017.

-Here are the folders and their content:
+Here are the directories and their content:

 - `raw-logs/`: Directory containg raw log files from web browser for different buffer capacity in the correponding sub-directory and script for extracting the results.
 Log files naming convention : `<network profile>-<sample>-<algorithm>.log` (e.g., `p1-v4-bba.log`).
 Please note that buffer capacity is hard coded into logs.